Izaakwltn/resolre/README.md

 ### Syntax

-Resolre/brainfuck is a language that exists within an array of cells, which are navigated, altered, and accessed with only eight commands.
+Resolre, like brainfuck, is a language that exists within an array of cells, which are navigated, altered, and accessed with only eight commands.
+Unlike the apocryphal 30k-cell array initialized with the original Brainfuck, Resolre dynamically generates cells as you use them.
+There are no negative cells, and also no negative values.

 Like Solresol, Resolre uses solfege syllables: do re mi fa so la si.
 Here are the eight Resolre commands, along with their Brainfuck counterparts and their respective functions: